Behind the Exclusive Collegiate Scholarship from Washington Accord

 To help you grow your future career and financial success, we offer scholarships throughout the year to help you meet your financial needs as you continue your education.
 We know it can get expensive.
 Real expensive.
 We also want to make the process of picking the winner of our scholarships easy too.

-You see, as you have worked and attended college, there has been some combination of people you have met, either employers, teachers, neighbors, family or friends who have shown you by example, what it truly takes to make a strong positive impact in your local community.
+You see, as you have worked and attended college, there has been some combination of people you have met, either employers, teachers, neighbors, family or friends who have shown you by example, what it truly takes to make a substantial positive impact in your local community.

 We believe in focusing on "the greater good."
 We, at Washington Accord, want the "greater good" not just in our local community, but in all communities.
 It starts with making ourselves the "greater good."